deartc/FitBitLit/README.md

 To run Tableau do the following

-The following export commands should be used:
+The following import commands should be used:  import pandas as p,d import matplotlib.pyplot as plt